(1) When an electrical work permit is required by chapter

 (d) No permits or inspections are required for installation or replacement of cord and plug connected telecommunications equipment or for patch cord and jumper cross-connected equipment.

-(a) Requests for inspections must be made no later than three business days after completion of the electrical/telecommunications installation or one business day after any part of the installation has been energized, whichever occurs first.
+(a) Requests for inspections must be made no later than three working days after an entity completes its electrical/telecommunications installation or one working day after any part of the installation has been energized, whichever occurs first.

-(b) Requests for after hours or weekend inspections must be made by contacting the local electrical inspection supervisor at least three working days prior to the requested date of inspection.
+(b) Requests for after hours, weekend inspections, or temporary installations that will be energized for less than 48 hours must be made by contacting the local electrical inspection supervisor at least three working days prior to the requested date of inspection.
 The portal-to-portal inspection fees required for after hours or weekend inspections are in addition to the cost of the original electrical work permit.

-(11) Final inspection approval will not be made until all inspection fees are paid in full.
+(10) Inspections will not be made until all permit fees are paid in full.

-Permit - duration/refunds.
-(12) Electrical work permits will expire one year after the date of purchase unless electrical work is actively and consistently in progress and inspections requested.
+(11) Electrical work permits will expire one year after the date of purchase unless permission is granted by the chief electrical inspector or when the permit is closed or completed by the inspector.
 Refunds are not available for:

 (a) Expired electrical work permits;

-(b) Electrical work permits where the electrical installation has begun; or
+(b) Electrical work permit fee items, within the department's jurisdiction, where the electrical installation has begun or an inspection requested for that work; or

-Permit - annual telecommunications.
-(13) The chief electrical inspector or city that is authorized to do electrical inspections can allow annual permits for the inspection of telecommunications installations to be purchased by a building owner or licensed electrical/telecommunications contractor.
+(12) The chief electrical inspector or city that is authorized to do electrical inspections can allow annual permits for the inspection of telecommunications installations to be purchased by a building owner or licensed electrical/telecommunications contractor.
 The owner's full-time telecommunications maintenance staff, or a licensed electrical/telecommunications contractor(s) can perform the work done under this annual permit.
 The permit holder is responsible for correcting all installation deficiencies.
 The permit holder must make available, to the electrical inspector, all records of all the telecommunications work performed and the valid electrical or telecommunications contractor's license numbers for all contractors working under the permit.
+Upon request, the chief electrical inspector may allow the annual permit to be used for multiple worksites or addresses.

-Permit - annual electrical.
-(14) The chief electrical inspector or city that is authorized to do electrical inspections can allow annual permits for the inspection of electrical installations to be purchased by a building owner or licensed electrical contractor.
+(13) The chief electrical inspector or city that is authorized to do electrical inspections can allow annual permits for the inspection of electrical installations to be purchased by a building owner or licensed electrical contractor.
 This type of permit is available for commercial/industrial locations employing a full-time electrical maintenance staff or having a yearly maintenance contract with a licensed electrical contractor.
+Upon request, the chief electrical inspector may allow the annual permit to be used for multiple worksites or addresses.

 The permit holder is responsible for correcting all installation deficiencies.
 The permit holder must make available, to the electrical inspector, all records of all electrical work performed.